Many brand accounts on social media are a ghost town, and plummeting engagement rates are a telltale sign you’re heading for the same fate.

-It’s important to note that a community manager is not the same as a social media manager, though traditionally, social media managers have assumed this role.
+A community manager isn't the same as a social media manager.
+Yes, social media managers have often assumed this role.

-In my experience, this does not produce optimal results.
 Social media managers already wear multiple hats—social media strategist, graphic designer, copywriter, and content creator, just to name a few.
-Adding community management to their already long list of duties opens the door for lackluster community engagement.
+Adding community management to their already long list of duties opens the door for lacklustre community engagement.

 A more sustainable approach involves hiring a dedicated community manager to work in tandem with your social media team.
 A dedicated community manager can develop community management systems that integrate directly into your social media strategy, which ensures a more cohesive and effective approach to engagement.